zuri-training/Team-118-Col-Films/README.md

 ## Developers {developers}

 - This branch is built by **Jeremiah Lateef** for the Zuri Project.
 Other participants may contribute to the project in the future.
-- I won't be adding other changes added to this repository, except the README.md.
+- I won't be adding any other changes to this repository, except the README.md.
 - Changes will be added to this repository [Jeremiah's new repo](https://github.com/jeremiahlateef/Team-118-Col-Films-21)